basselkordy/Pong/README.txt

 Ayman , 4 / 3

 -Cleaning Main.cpp (no new functionality)
-	â€¢ created a new header "menu options" that contains multiple functions handeling the switch statments of menus events -volChange
+	• created a new header "menu options" that contains multiple functions handeling the switch statments of menus events -volChange
 		-themeChange
 		-pauseEvents